COVID-19 sets 2020 Military Consumer Month apart.

 What are imposter scams?

-Imposter scams include any scam where the perpetrator attempts to impersonate a government agent, authority or professional.
+Imposter scams include any scam where the perpetrator attempts to impersonate a government agent, authority, or professional.
 This can come in any number of forms, according to the FTC website.
-They fall into four basic groups:
+Here are six tricks to watch out for:

 Be aware that the IRS isn’t the only agency scammers try to impersonate.
 You may also receive calls about bogus lottery winnings or other lures.